Associate Director, Process Improvement

-Mark Clare, MA, MS, LSC, LSSMBB, serves as Principal Advisor for Strategic Initiatives and Product Line Leader at Purdue Healthcare Advisors (PHA).
+Mark Clare, MA, MS, LSC, LSSMBB, serves as Associate Director, Process Improvement at Purdue Healthcare Advisors (PHA).
 In this role, he leads PHA’s performance improvement offerings including the Lean First program.
 He also is responsible for PHA strategic planning and new service development.

 Mark has 14 years of experience working in healthcare delivery that includes VP roles in operational excellence and informatics at Parkview Health and Lean Transformation at Ball Memorial Hospital.
 He also served as an independent consultant and, in that capacity, worked with healthcare vendors and hospitals to pilot services for patient-flow management and operational decision making using cloud computing platforms and advanced analytics.

 Complementing his role in PHA, Mark is adjunct faculty at Northwestern University teaching in the School of Professional Studies’ leadership program, and previously taught in the School of Education’s Master’s Program in Learning and Organizational Change.
 He works with graduate students in medical informatics, predictive analytics and healthcare policy.
 At Northwestern, he introduced the school’s first course on cognitive design and behavioral economics, and won a Harvard Business / McKinsey Consulting M-prize for his innovative use of social microlearning and mobile apps within his courses.